YasuhiroABE/ansible-test-transldap/README.md

 YasuhiroABE.test-transldap
 ==========================

-A example openldap server configuration for the translucent module.
+An example openldap server configuration for the translucent module.

 This module configures the server2 openldap servers as like as follows: